Daiwa House REIT Investment Corporation

 • Promptly report to the President and CEO and provide necessary suggestions or instructions to relevant departments whenever problems in the context of compliance arise or are likely to arise.

-• Independently review from a compliance standpoint transactions and decisions pertaining to management of DHR’s assets, as an entity independent of the Asset Manager’s other internal organizations without being influenced by other internal organizations’ judgments.
+• Independently review from a compliance standpoint transactions and decisions pertaining to management of DHR’s assets, as an independent entity in the Asset Manager, without being influenced by other internal organizations’ judgments.

 Compliance Department Engage in work related to compliance promotion, internal audits, verification of risk management, and more under the supervision of the Compliance Officer.